 If their babies are old enough to regulate their own temperature, possums will occasionally leave their young in the den to go out and forage for food.
 If that den happens to be in your garage or under your tool shed, you may inadvertently doom the babies by closing off their mother's access to them.
 Or you may frighten her as she's returning to the den, causing her to run off and abandon her babies.
 If you'd like the mother to take her babies somewhere else you need to make the area uninviting.
 Keep the area well lit 24 hours a day, remove any food sources (pet food, overripe fruit on the ground), leave a radio turned on low.
 Remember, you don't want to frighten the mother, you just want to encourage her to find a new home.
 Once the mother realizes that her choice for a den has deteriorated, she will move her babies to a new den.
 It may take her 3 - 4 days to get everyone resettled, so give her time.
 When you're certain all the babies are out of the den, close up the access routes so that the next opossum wandering through does not take up residence.
 If you have found a den of baby opossums but have not seen any sign of their mother, you need to seek the assistance of a wildlife rehabber asap.

 Injured adult opossums require special handling.
 They are very strong, very fast, and have very powerful jaws with a lot of sharp teeth.
 In spite of all this, an experienced wildlife rehabilitator will gladly spend the time and energy necessary to help an injured opossum be released back into the wild.
 Opossums are very resilient animals, so if you find an adult lying immobile, whether it's in your yard or on the side of the road, its injuries are probably severe enough that he needs to be rescued.
-Adult opossums can be hit by opossums and survive if given the proper medical treatment and care.
+Adult opossums can be hit by automobiles and survive if given the proper medical treatment and care.
 Opossums trapped in garbage cans or trash dumpsters also sometimes need some rehabilitation time, since they can be dehydrated from not having water for a few days, or can have open wounds that may require a few stitches.
 If you have found an adult opossum that needs rescuing, seek the assistance of a wildlife rehabber asap.

-and contact a wildlife rehabber in your area immediately.
+If you have an opossum that needs rescued, please visit this page here for how-to's and contact a wildlife rehabber in your area immediately.

+Be sure to check out the e-book, “The Opossum: Its Amazing Story” by William J. and Winifred A. Krause.
 Much of the information from this page has come from there.